hashiim0206/shortestPathAssignment/README.md

 ![image-20230830205814662](figs/image-20230830205814662.png)

+The following screenshot shows the use of `git add .` to add the new files that were not under source control, followed by another `git status` check

 Once you submit your assignment (i.e., `git push`), you should open the repository URL, refresh it, and check if the changes you made are reflected on the files on the GitHub server. <u>If the changes are not there then you have not submitted the assignment</u>.